 Coach Andrews is entering his seventh season as assistant coach for the Eagles.
 Prior to joining his brother on staff at Asbury, Andrews was the head coach of the West Jessamine High School boys team.

 Andrews was a four year starter at Asbury University from 1998-2002.
 He was selected for the KIAC All-Conference team, NAIA All-Region team, and the NCCAA All-American Team.
 After college, Andrews played two seasons for the Southern California Seahorses in the PDL.

-Orginally from Deltona, FL, Andrews was a four year starter at Deltona High School and played for the Deltona Youth Soccer Club.
-Andrews resides in Nicholasville with his wife Jen (who is an assistant for the women's soccer team at Asbury), daughter Madison, and son Titus.
+Orginally from Deltona, Fla., Andrews was a four year starter at Deltona High School and played for the Deltona Youth Soccer Club.
+Andrews resides in Nicholasville with his wife Jen, daughter Madison, and son Titus.